mlflow/mlflow/docs/source/tutorials-and-examples/tutorial.rst

     .. container:: python

-      You do this by using :doc:`projects` conventions to specify the dependencies and entry points to your code.
+      You do this by using :doc:`../projects` conventions to specify the dependencies and entry points to your code.
 The ``sklearn_elasticnet_wine/MLproject`` file specifies that the project has the dependencies located in a `Conda environment file <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually>`_ called ``conda.yaml`` and has one entry point that takes two parameters: ``alpha`` and ``l1_ratio``.

       .. code-block:: yaml